relaycorp/cloud-gateway/README.md

 # Architecture

 Gateways are entirely hosted on Google Cloud Platform (GCP).
-Each instance is deployed to a highly-available, independent environment under a shared GCP project.
+Each instance is deployed to a highly-available, independent environment under its own GCP project.
 The following diagram offers a simplified view of the key cloud and Kubernetes resources in each environment:

 ![](./diagrams/cloud.svg)